schmaustech/acm-hypershift-blog/README.md

 # kubeconfig
 ~~~

-Now that we have the kubeconfig we can use it to view the cluster operators of our hostedcluster:
+Now that we have the kubeconfig we can use it to view the cluster operators of our hosted cluster:

 ~~~bash
 $ oc get co --kubeconfig=kubeconfig-kni21